-Environmental issues Linkage or trade- off Policy or action Energy consumption/ Associated emissions Trade- off Treatment of lower-quality sources requires energy.
-Reducing consumption of freshwater may come at a cost in terms of GHG and other air emissions.
-Land Trade- off Use of lower quality sources will more than likely require the overland transport of those water types.
+Environmental issues Linkage or trade- off Policy or action Energy consumption / Associated emissions Trade- off Treatment of lower-quality sources requires energy.
+Reducing consumption of freshwater may impact GHG and other air emissions.
+Land Trade- off Use of lower quality sources will likely require the overland transport of those water types.
 In the case of saline sources, for example, leaks or spills will have a greater impact than if freshwater were used.
 Reducing consumption of freshwater therefore may come at a cost in terms of risks to land.
 Treatment of lower quality sources may also require a larger footprint than is required for freshwater sources.
-Ecosystem health Linkage Lowering Husky's use of freshwater in basins that are constrained (including in the case of a temporary drought) can contribute to maintaining ecosystem health.
+Ecosystem Health Linkage Lowering use of freshwater in basins that are constrained (including in the case of a temporary drought) can contribute to maintaining ecosystem health.